-- 8.1 The agenda for the EKJAC shall be agreed by the chairman of the EKJAC following a briefing by relevant officers.
-Any member of the EKJAC may require that an item be placed on the agenda of the next available meeting for consideration. - 8.2 There will be a standing item on the agenda of each meeting of the EKJAC for matters referred by the East Kent Joint Scrutiny Committee. - 8.3 Notice of meetings and access to agendas and reports will be in accordance with The Local Authorities (Executive Arrangements) (Access to Information) (England) Amendment Regulations 2000 and 2002 or sections 100A-K and Schedule 12A of the Local Government Act 1972, as appropriate.
+- 8.1 The agenda for the EKSC shall be agreed by the chairman of the EKSC following a briefing by relevant officers.
+Any member of the EKSC may require that an item be placed on the agenda of the next available meeting for consideration. - 8.2 Notice of meetings and access to agendas and reports will be in accordance with The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012, or sections 100A-K and Schedule 12A of the Local Government Act 1972 and the Openness of Local Government Bodies Regulations 2014, as appropriate.